jtladner/Courses/PracticalComputing/Fall_2018/Class8_Graphics/readme.md

 ### Exercises

+1.
-1. If you are using Inkscape, read through both the [Basic](https://inkscape.org/en/doc/tutorials/basic/tutorial-basic.html) and [Advanced](https://inkscape.org/en/doc/tutorials/advanced/tutorial-advanced.html) tutorials on the Inkscape website.
+    a.
+If you are using Inkscape, read through both the [Basic](https://inkscape.org/en/doc/tutorials/basic/tutorial-basic.html) and [Advanced](https://inkscape.org/en/doc/tutorials/advanced/tutorial-advanced.html) tutorials on the Inkscape website.
 Make sure to try all of the explained commands within the Inkscape program.

+    b.
 If you are using Illustrator, work through this [vector basics tutorial](https://www.youtube.com/watch?v=GFY0_EMVYDw&feature=youtu.be).
 Please use headphones!

 2. HapNetwork.pdf contains a vector-based haplotype network depicting the relationships among several Ebola virus genomes from the West African outbreak.
 First, remove the background grey shapes.
 Second, use the "Select -> Same" tool to quickly adjust the color scheme to something recommended on [ColorBrewer2](http://colorbrewer2.org).
 Finally, change the location names to the names of your chosen colors.